-She fractured her spine after the car ran a red light.
-Uber said she signed away her rights to a jury trial
+Her spine was fractured after the car ran a red light.
+Uber says she signed away her rights to a jury trial.

 But in 2017, a federal judge bemoaned but backed the company’s contract, sending a Connecticut man’s suit over illegal price surging into arbitration, writing: “This being the law, this judge must enforce it — even if it is based on nothing but factual and legal fictions.”

 When it comes to requiring customers to approve a “terms and conditions” contract with an arbitration clause, Uber is “not unusual,” said Charles B. Casper, a Montgomery County-based consumer and class-action defense lawyer who is not involved in the Uber case.
-The clause is typical of many cell phone, cable television, and rental car contracts, Casper said.
+The clause is typical of many cellphone, cable television and rental car contracts, Casper said.

 But whether Uber gives customers notice that they’re forfeiting their right to a jury is a fair question, Casper said.